landonb/dubs_edit_juice/README.rst

    :UseVimball ~/.vim/bundle/ingo-library

-Download the metadata-update-on-save program to a new Pathogen location.
+Download AutoAdapt to a new Pathogen location.

 .. code-block:: bash